-Shell is stout, inflated, oval to rectangular and thick with a posterior wing; round anterior end and broadly rounded posterior ridge; posterior end bluntly squared (females) to sharply rounded (males).
+The blufer's shell is stout, inflated, oval to rectangular, and thick with a posterior wing; round anterior end and broadly rounded posterior ridge; posterior end bluntly squared (females) to sharply rounded (males).
 Umbo is broad and raised above hinge line.
 Epidermis is smooth and glossy, dark brown, becomes black with age; dark green rays on young, later fading.
-Inside shell beak cavity is broad and deep; pseudocardinal teeth relatively small, roughened and pointed; lateral teeth prominent, blade-like and slightly curved; nacre (lining) pinkish-purple to deep purple.
+Inside shell beak cavity is broad and deep; pseudocardinal teeth relatively small, roughened, and pointed; lateral teeth prominent, blade-like and slightly curved; nacre (lining) pinkish-purple to deep purple.

 Similar species: Pink heelsplitter is lighter in color and less inflated or stout, and its nacre is lighter in color.

 Restricted to the Lowland Region in flood control ditches and in White, Black, St. Francis, and Mississippi river tributaries.